Overcoming weird effects after fedora kernel updates on laptops

 Visual indicator of the issue

-A good indicator (at least for me) for whether your current hardware power state is borked is the little spinner below the fedora logo during boot: if it moves very choppy and takes painfully long (>20sec), you should wait until the login screen is reached, then hold down the power button.
+A good indicator (at least for me) for whether your current hardware power state is borked is the little spinner below the fedora logo during boot: if it moves very choppy and takes painfully long (>20sec), don't bother waiting until the login screen is reached: just hold down the power button for a minute or so.